vaibhavkapase1302/Terraform-Infrastructure-Project/README.md

 ## Adding all code files from the local machine to Online GitHub Repo by using the Version control "Git"

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize the content further to provide more details about your project, its purpose, and any additional information you'd like to share.

-## Open the Git bash and type these commands step by step
+Open the Git bash and type these commands step by step

 ```
 cd Downloads/